lumetrium/obsidian-teleprompter/README.md

 <details>
   <summary>Preserve content when switching focus to other notes</summary>

-- When <b style="color: green">enabled</b>, the teleprompter's content will remain the same when you switch focus to other notes.
+- When <b style="color: green">enabled</b>, the teleprompter's content will remain the same when you switch focus to other notes or edit the current note.
-- When <b style="color: red">disabled</b>, the teleprompter's content will change to the content of the note you're currently focused on.
+- When <b style="color: red">disabled</b>, the teleprompter's content will change to the content of the note you're currently focused on and react to changes made to the note you're viewing.
+> Note: Pinned notes do not automatically update in the teleprompter when the content of the note changes.
 ---

 Commands: